odojs/odojs-lite/README.md

-# Odo.js Lite
+# Odo.js is awesome

-Frontend only example of odojs
+This will be a fantastic landing page for the Odo.js project.